projectsbyif/data-permissions-catalogue/content/patterns/terms-and-conditions.md

 alt: A dialog box showing a terms and conditions agreement above Agree and Disagree buttons.

+limitations:
+  - They are usually placed in the middle of signing up to a service so users don’t have time to read them or understand the contents
+  - They’re usually long and written with complex language so its difficult for users to understand what data will be collected and how it will be used

 examples:
   - description: Most software during installation and digital services during registration